How to prepare Mirepoix variations and other aromatic bases

-Cuban sofrito tends to look like the Holy Trinity, but with more garlic, while Ecuadorians begin a meal with freshly toasted cumin, tomatoes, onions, garlic, and sweet cubanelle peppers.
+Cuban sofrito looks like the Holy Trinity but with more garlic, while Ecuadorians begin a meal with freshly toasted cumin, tomatoes, onions, garlic, and sweet cubanelle peppers.
 You can find variations on this sofrito throughout Central and South America.

 It is essential to note down that sofrito is with onions, tomatoes, and olive oil in Mediterranean cuisine, but garlic is optional.

-This flavorful tomato-based sauce is common in many recipes, including paella, stew, and pasta.
-There are several other versions of Sofrito, including recipes from all over Latin America and Portugal.
+This flavourful tomato-based sauce is common in many recipes, including paella, stew, and pasta.

 Sofrito means “gently fried” in Spanish.